Applitest-co-il/test-runner-desktop/DOWNLOAD-INSTRUCTIONS-MAC.md

 ## Expected Security Warning

-When downloading and running ApplitestLocalRunner on macOS, you may see these warnings:
+When downloading and running ApplitestLocalRunner on macOS, you will see these warnings:

 ```text
 "ApplitestLocalRunner.dmg" can't be opened because it was not downloaded from the Mac App Store.